microsoft/pxt-common-packages/libs/game/docs/reference/scene/location.md

 # Location

-The Location object contains the postition information of a game element on the tilemap.
+The Location object contains the position information of a game element on the tilemap.

 ## column (property)